We use around 10 per cent of our total household water in the kitchen cooking, cleaning, washing or drinking.

 - Catch running water whilst waiting for your water to warm up – use it to water plants, rinse dishes, or wash fruit and vegetables.

-Visit fixing leaks page to find out more.
+Visit our help with leaks page to find out more.

 Washing dishes by hand